-Through job level cost attribution, QCE can provide insights into the “investment” part of the ROI calculation.
-Before being consumed by the downstream applications such as reporting, dashboarding, or ML models, data goes through several stages of the pipeline.
+Through job-level cost attribution, QCE can provide insights into the “investment” part of the ROI calculation.
+Before being consumed by downstream applications such as reporting, dashboarding, or ML models, data goes through several stages of the pipeline.
 Each stage of the pipeline consumes a portion of the overall investment.
 Hence, to calculate the overall investments for a particular application, it’s important to aggregate the cost across all these stages.

 QCE for job level attribution aggregates the overall cost based on the job name or tag and the specified time duration.
 For instance, all of Qubole’s jobs that power our business analytics (from data integration to data visualization) across the pipeline, are tagged as qubole_bi.
 With QCE, we consolidate this cost in order to evaluate the ROI of this entire use case.